-A poison or toxin can be a natural or synthetic substance, in either a gas, liquid or a solid form.
+A poison or toxin can be a natural or synthetic substance, in either a gas, liquid, or solid form.
 Should these substances be breathed in, ingested, absorbed through the skin, or injected, they can cause severe harm and in some cases even death.
 Typically, our pets are poisoned by ingesting something they shouldn't.
 However, they don't have to just eat or drink a toxic substance to become poisoned.
 Even just being exposed to a toxin through contact can be enough to cause a serious case of poisoning.
 For example, accidental administration of dog tick and flea treatment onto a cat's skin is highly dangerous.

-Poisoning occurs when a large enough dose enters the body, causing severe damage to the cells, tissues and/or organs which can lead to death if treatment isn't sought quickly.
+Poisoning occurs when a large enough dose enters the body, causing severe damage to the cells, tissues, and/or organs which can lead to death if treatment isn't sought quickly.
 Depending on the substance the dose could actually only be a very small amount.
 These damaging reactions can include: